-Wounds are often cleaned with boiling wine or treated with Myrish fire or firemilk, both of which burn on contact.
+Wounds are often cleaned with boiling wine, or treated with Myrish fire or firemilk, both of which burn on contact.
 Maggots may be used if a wound is going rotten, as the maggots eat out the rotten parts.
-Maesters also learn to stitch wounds closed and can use poultices containing mustard seeds, nettles, and bread mould to prevent infection.
+Maesters also learn to stitch wounds closed, and can use poultices containing mustard seeds, nettles, and bread mold to prevent infection.
 Leeches are also used to drain bad blood that builds up in wounds.
 Pain can be dulled with potions containing opiates such as milk of the poppy or dreamwine, or by chewing willow bark.
 Vinegar is used to disinfect surgical instruments.

 - Bronze pate

 - Clotted lung